cyberbotics/webots-doc/guide/object-buildings.md

 - `fence`: Defines whether the house has a fence or not.

-- `floor`: Defines whether the house is surelevated or not.
+- `floor`: Defines whether the house is built on a wooden base layer or not.

 - `chimney`: Defines whether the house has a chimney or not.